Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Pasadena's median income among taxpayers is $47,298, with an average of $57,892.
-This is lower than the national average, compared to Greater Adelaide's median of $54,808 and average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $51,460 (median) and $62,986 (average).
-The 2021 Census places Pasadena's household, family, and personal incomes modestly between the 27th and 28th percentiles.
-Income analysis reveals that 27.2% of residents (884 people) fall into the $1,500 - 2,999 bracket, consistent with broader trends in the surrounding region at 31.8%.
-Housing affordability pressures are severe, with only 84.3% of income remaining, ranking at the 27th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch released postcode level ATO data for financial year 2023.
+Pasadena's median income among taxpayers was $47,298 with an average of $57,892.
+Nationally, this is lower than average.
+Greater Adelaide had a median of $54,808 and average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Pasadena are approximately $51,460 (median) and $62,986 (average) as of September 2025.
+The 2021 Census ranked Pasadena's household, family, and personal incomes modestly, between the 27th and 28th percentiles.
+Income analysis showed the $1,500 - 2,999 bracket dominated with 27.2% of residents (885 people), consistent with surrounding regions at 31.8%.
+Housing affordability pressures were severe, with only 84.3% of income remaining, ranking at the 27th percentile.
+Pasadena's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income